quaternionmedia/milestones/docs/usage.md

     The milestone name can contain emojis and other markdown characters, but the tag name must only contain alphanumeric symbols.

 ## Close milestone
-Close a GitHub milestone, then look in the "Releases" section of your repository.
-There should be a new draft at the top of the page with
+Close the milestone, and the action will run.
+Once complete, check the "Releases" section of your repository.
+There should be a new draft at the top of the page with the name of the milestone.

+If everything looks good, you can publish the release by clicking the "Publish release" button, and it will be visible on the releases page and available for download!